The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Introduction

 Since theoretical and experimental results are frequently compared to the linear spin-wave theory (LSWT) \cite{toth15}, we also critically evaluate its feasibility to AHM in the $\alpha \ll 1$ regime.
-It has already been recognized that for the TL, the latter yields $m_\perp(h)$ monotonously increasing with decreasing $h<h_c$ \cite{ulaga25} with evident discrepancy with numerically established vanishing \cite{ulaga25,xu25} (or at least very small \cite{gallegos25}) $m_\perp(h = 0)$, whereby the origin could be attributed to the strong repulsion/correlations between magnons.
+It has already been recognized that for the TL, the latter yields $m_\perp(h)$ monotonously increasing with decreasing $h<h_c$ \cite{ulaga25} with evident discrepancy with numerically established vanishing \cite{ulaga25,xu25} (or at least very small \cite{gallegos25}) $m_\perp(h = 0)$, whereby the origin could be attributed to the strong repulsion/correlations between magnons \cite{kleine92,mauri25}, which still represents a challenge for adequate analytical analysis.